jajuojan/win-move/README.md

 # win-move
-Moves windows on desktop via shortcuts.
+Moves windows on desktop via keyboard shortcuts.

 ## Usage:
-Press CTRL and a key from numpad to move the focused window.
-The window is moved according to position of the key in numpad ie. CTRL + 7 would move the window to top-left corner.
+- Press CTRL and a key from numpad to move the focused window.
+The window is moved according to position of the key in numpad ie. `CTRL + 7` would move the window to top-left corner and `CTRL + 6` would move it to the left side.
+- `CTRL + ,`: Minimizes / restores the focused window.
+- `CTRL + 5`: Maximizes / restores the focused window.

 ## Supported OS:
 * Windows 10

 ## Running
 Run With cargo: `cargo run`\